-Willdan Group, Inc. C123456789 ENDORSEMENT_LINE SACKPACK SACKPACK 00000000.000000 ext 00000000.000000 ext 00000000.000000 ext 00000000.000000 ext MR A SAMPLE Electronic Voting Instructions DESIGNATION (IF ANY) ADD 1 You can vote by Internet or telephone!
-Available 24 hours a day, 7 days a week!
-MR A SAMPLE DESIGNATION (IF ANY) ADD 1 ADD 2 ADD 3 ADD 4 Instead of mailing your proxy, you may choose one of the two voting methods outlined below to vote your proxy.
-Proxies granted by these methods are valid under California law.
-ADD 5 ADD 6 VALIDATION DETAILS ARE LOCATED BELOW IN THE TITLE BAR.
-Proxies submitted by the internet or telephone must be received by 1:00 a.m., Pacific Daylight Time, on June 3, 2011.
-Vote by Internet Log on to the Internet and go to www.investorvote.com/WLDN Follow the steps outlined on the secured website.
-Vote by telephone • Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada any time on a touch tone Using a black ink pen, mark your votes with an X as shown in this example.
-Please do not write outside the designated areas. telephone.
-There is NO CHARGE to you for the call. • Follow the instructions provided by the recorded message.
-Annual Meeting Proxy Card (1234 5678 9012 345) Ailluai Meetilig Froxy Caru (1234 5678 9012 345) ▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFOR ATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. $lacktriangledown$ The Board of Directors recommends a vote FOR the election of each of 1.
-To elect nine members of the Board of Directors, each to serve for a one-year term and until his · · · · · · · · · · · · · · · · · · · For Withhold For Withhold For Withhold 01 - Win Westfall 02 - Thomas D. Brisbin, Ph.D.
-03 - Linda L. Heil 04 - Raymond W. Holdsworth 05 - W. Tracy Lenocker 06 - Douglas J. McEachern 97 - Keith W. Renken 08 - Wayne Shelton 09 - John M. Toups For the terms described in the accompanying Proxy Statement.
-To consider and vote upon the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the year ending December 30, 2011.
-In their discretion, the proxies are authorized to vote and otherwise represent the undersigned on any other matter that may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.
-Any action may be taken on the foregoing matters at the Annual Meeting on the date specified above, or on any date or dates to which the Annual Meeting may be adjourned or postponed.
-This proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR EACH OF THE DIRECTOR NOMINEES LISTED IN PROPOSAL 1 AND FOR PROPOSAL 2.
-B Authorized Signatures - This section must be completed for your vo Please sign exactly as name appears on this Proxy Card.
+Using a black ink pen, mark your votes with an X as shown in this example.
+Please do not write outside the designated areas.
+Canada on a touch tone telephone.
+There is NO CHARGE to you for your call.
+Follow the instructions provided by the recorded message ▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A The Board of Directors recommends a vote FOR the election of each of the nomine and EVERY YEAR for Proposal 4.
+1. To elect six members of the Board of Directors, each to serve for a one-year term and until his or her successor For Withhold For Withhold O1 - Win Westfall 02 - Thomas D. Brisbin, Ph.D.
+04 - Douglas J. McEachern 05 - Keith W. Renken 05 - Keith W. Renken is duly elected and qualified: of Ernst & Young LLP as the independent registered public accounting firm for the Company for the year ending December 27, 2013.
+Any action may be taken on the foregoing matters at the Annual Meeting on the date specified above, or on any date or dates to which the Annual Meeting may be adjourned advisory vo rand vote upon approval of the non-binding solution approving the Company's ompensation.
+Every Year 2 Years 3 Years Abstain less on executive compensation. undersigned shareholder.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED undersigned retion, the proxies are authorized to vote and otherwise represent the i on any other matter that may properly be brought before the Annual d at any adjournment or postponement thereof.
+Please sign exactly as name appears on this Proxy Card.
 Joint owners should each sign.
-When sign please give full title as such.
-Corporations and partnerships shall sign in full corporate or partnersh Date (mm/dd/yyyy) - Please print date below.
-Signature 1 - Please keep ning as attorney, executor, administrator, trustee, guardian or in another representative capacity, iip name by an authorized person.
-C 12345678 90 JNT MRA SAMPLE (THIS AREA B SET UP TO ACCOMMODATE 140 CHURACTERS) MRA SAMPLE AND MRA SAMPLE A 018Q9C
+When signing as allorney, please give full title as such.
+Corporations and partnerships shall sign in full corporate or partnership name by an a Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within executor, administrator, trustee, guardian or in another representative capacity, uthorized person.

 You are cordially invited to attend the

 Annual Meeting of Stockholders of

 WILLDAN GROUP, INC.

 to be held

-Friday, June 3, 2011 at 10:00 a.m.
+Friday, May 31, 2013 at 10:00 a.m.
 Pacific Daylight Time

 at

 THE HYATT REGENCY ORANGE COUNTY

 11999 HARBOR BOULEVARD

 GARDEN GROVE, CALIFORNIA 92840